ncosgray/region_settings/README.md

 #### First Day of Week

 Android 14 and later add a First Day of Week preference to Regional Preferences.
 Android allows selecting any of day of the week.
 To surface the user's first day of week preference, the First Day of Week setting is used by this plugin, if available.
 On older versions of Android that lack this setting, the plugin falls back to assuming the first day of week based on the device's locale.
 See **Table of First Day of Week by Country** below.

+#### Date Format

+Android date formats are based on the device's locale.
+However, fetching the date format pattern is only possible in API 26 (Oreo) and later.
+The plugin will do this on supported versions of Android.
+On older versions of Android, the plugin falls back to a standard pattern that should be recognizable worldwide: 'yyyy-MM-dd'.

 ## Table of First Day of Week by Country